tendermint/tendermint/docs/architecture/adr-081-protobuf-mgmt.md

 ## Decision

-We will adopt a hybrid approach for now that involves generating Go code using `protoc` locally (i.e. developers must manually generate Go code and commit them in their pull request submissions), but Buf for linting, breakage checking and its registry (mainly in CI, with optional usage locally).
+1. We will adopt Buf for now for proto generation, linting, breakage checking and its registry (mainly in CI, with optional usage locally).

-Failing CI when checking for breaking changes in `.proto` files will only happen when performing minor/patch releases.
+2. Failing CI when checking for breaking changes in `.proto` files will only happen when performing minor/patch releases.

-Local tooling will be favored over Docker-based tooling.
+3. Local tooling will be favored over Docker-based tooling.

 ## Detailed Design